 4. When any smoke exhaust valve or vent in the system is open, the smoke exhaust fan and air feed fan start automatically;

-5. The smoke exhaust fire valve should be automatically shut down at 280°C, and the smoke exhaust fan and air feed fan should be shut down in correlation.
+5. The smoke exhaust fire valve shall be automatically shut down at 280°C, and the smoke exhaust fan and air feed fan shall be shut down in correlation.

 3.2 General provisions that seriously affect safety